European Advanced Specialization Course

 • 20% deposit (€900) upon registration, on the discounted value of €4,500

-• Payment of a 40% deposit (€1,800) upon starting module 1.
+• Payment of a 40% deposit (€1,800) before starting module 1.
 This will entitle you to receive the access credentials to the training platform.

-• Payment of the balance (€1,800) at the start of module 2.
+• Payment of the balance (€1,800) before starting of module 2.
 This will entitle you to receive the access credentials for the second module.

 Organized by: